 Major in Computer Science

-Each program specifies approximately half of the courses required for your degree.
+The program specifies approximately half of the courses required for your degree.
 We believe that those courses constitute the minimum which could be expected of any student in computer science.

 Admission

-Admission to the Major programs in the Department of Computer Science is highly competitive and selective.
+Admission to the Major program in the Department of Computer Science is highly competitive and selective.
 There is a set of courses that you must complete here at Memorial before you can apply.
 Full details about how and when to apply can be found on our Admissions page, and please see our FAQ page for more information and advice.

-Required Courses to Complete the Major (general program)
+Required Courses to Complete the Major

 As a component of the Degree Regulations for the General Degree of Bachelor of Science, or the Degree Regulations for the General Degree of Bachelor of Arts, as appropriate, for the CS Major you must complete the following courses: